DMSC-Instrument-Data/nexus-sandbox/doc/notes.md

 ## SSD

-Loading from several processes does give a speedup for test files on a DMSC workstation SSD (*not* real files creates from a stream).
+Loading from several processes does give a speedup for test files on a DMSC workstation SSD (*not* real files created from a stream).
 Test files have been creates by the helper script `scripts/create_file.py`.
 Obtained around 1 GByte/s.